Tips to avoid juggling two mortgages

 See where you stand

-Right off the bat, get a comparative market analysis of your home so you have a clear picture of what to expect.
+If you want to avoid two mortgages, right off the bat, get a comparative market analysis of your home so you have a clear picture of what to expect.
 Think worst-case scenario here and know what you’ll do if you have to take an offer that’s less than you hoped for.

 To qualify for your new mortgage, your income will have to be high enough so that you don’t push your debt-to-income (DTI) level over the edge.
 If the second mortgage makes this ratio too high (and you don’t have a contingency stipulation in there), you won’t get approved for your loan.